capsidjs/capsid/docs/README.md

 > Class driven component framework

 `capsid` is an UI framework for browsers.
-It encourages the use real dom programming and helps component base encapsulation of behaviors of apps.
+It encourages the use of real dom programming and helps component-based encapsulation of behaviors of apps.

 ### Basic features